 If you know what you are talking about and can provide value to the viewers, this is a great way to ease their minds about your brand.
 Don’t mention that you are new – act like you belong on the same level as the big boys, and your confidence will make an impression.

 7. Win An Award For Something

 Win an award for something.
-It really doesn’t matter what it is.
-If you’ve won an award for the best customer service (as rated by XYZ company), it looks good.
+It doesn’t matter what it is.
+It would look good if you won an award for the best customer service (as rated by XYZ company).
 Maybe you can win an award in your local area for the best service provider in 20xx.
 And then let everyone know.

-Finding awards to get nominated for aren’t hard – just find something that is related to your company in some way and try to win it.
+Finding awards to get nominated for isn’t hard – find something related to your company and try to win it.
 All you need is a badge or two, and people will be far more likely to trust you.

-Add a BBB award, or a Secured by Norton sticker too, and people just accept that you’ve been around for some time.
+Add a BBB award or a Secured by Norton sticker, and people accept that you’ve been around for some time.
 This is also a form of social proof that builds brand trust.

 8. Of Course, Never Lie